kevinschaich/mintable/docs/README.md

 mintable teller-account-setup
 ```

-to enter the account setup wizard to add, update, or remove accounts.
+to enter the account setup wizard to add or remove accounts.

 This will launch a local web server (necessary to authenticate with Teller's servers) for you to connect your banks.